Preschool Science Experiments

-And what could be easier than oil and water?
+When it comes to kitchen science, what could be easier than oil and water experiments?

-A pair of plastic bottles with screw-on lids allowed each of them to conduct their own experiment, without making a mess.
+A pair of plastic bottles with screw-on lids allowed my preschoolers to each conduct their own experiment, without making a mess.

 Once they had carefully examined their colored water, I gave each of them a small container of vegetable oil to add to it.